About the Journal

-Authors can withdraw their article at any stage.
+Authors can withdraw their articles at any stage.
 If a decision to withdraw is made by the author BEFORE the editorial acceptance of the article, then the authors do not have to pay.
-If a decision to withdraw is made by the author AFTER the editorial acceptance of an article, then the full fee of USD 1100 must be paid.
+If a decision to withdraw is made by the author AFTER the editorial acceptance of an article, then the full fee of USD 650 must be paid.

 Why do I have to pay a publishing fee?

-All articles published in JOMH are open access and freely available online under Creative Commons Attribution 4.0 International (CC BY 4.0).
-This means anyone, anywhere in the world who has access to internet can read your article without any restriction.
-The typical costs associated with publication of articles could be grouped under three categories: technology, article processing and post publication activities.
+All articles published in JPTCP are open access and freely available online under Creative Commons Attribution 4.0 International (CC BY 4.0).
+This means anyone, anywhere in the world who has access to the internet can read your article without any restriction.
+The typical costs associated with the publication of articles could be grouped under three categories: technology, article processing, and post-publication activities.

-Article processing: Receiving articles, preliminary check of manuscript to ensure adherence to guidelines, plagiarism check, communicating between authors/editors/reviewers, organizing peer review, receiving revised manuscripts, copyediting, implementing corrections by authors, type setting, layout editing, proof reading, graphic design, assigning doi to articles, reference checking, assigning doi to references, indexing.
+Article-processing: Receiving articles, a preliminary check of the manuscript to ensure adherence to guidelines, plagiarism check, communicating between authors/editors/reviewers, organizing peer review, receiving revised manuscripts, copyediting, implementing corrections by authors, typesetting, layout editing, proofreading, graphic design, assigning DOI to articles, reference checking, assigning DOI to references, indexing.

-Post publication activities: Conversion of articles to XML in accordance PMC guidelines for PubMed indexing, permanent preservation using Portico and other service providers, article promotion, marketing and continued online presence.
+Post-publication activities: Conversion of articles to XML in accordance with PMC guidelines for PubMed indexing, article promotion, marketing, and continued online presence.

 Do you have a publishing fee waiver policy?